kasratookallo-svg/Curriculum_management_oop/README.md

-This repository has been made in an attempts to desing a curriculum by OOP and Class with Magic Functions.
+This repository has been made in an attempts to design curriculum program by OOP and Class ( Magic Functions ).